waterlinked/docs/docs/underwater-gps/locators/locator-u1.md

 The Locator-U1 has its own pressure sensor and measures its own depth.
 The topside uses this depth together with the acoustic signal to calculate the position of the Locator-U1.

+The Locator-U1 uses GPS only to synchronize its clock, not to find its own position.
+The topside needs GPS as well: for its own position and for the same clock synchronization.
+Both clocks must be synchronized for the topside to position the Locator-U1.
+The synchronization of the Locator-U1 is what its status LED reports, and it is often called *GPS lock*.

 !!!
 Note
     You will need GPS lock on the topside as well when using the U1.
 This is for timing purposes, it will not help to use only external GPS position as this can not be used for time synchronization.
 It is not enough to only have GPS lock on the U1.